A student may use an advisor of their choice for any meeting, interview, hearing, or other part of a process under our Sexual Misconduct Policy.

 Meagan Tate was raised in South Carolina and moved to Portland six years ago.
 She attended the University of South Carolina for her undergrad degree in Advertising.
 However, she has spent her professional career in office administration and legal assistant roles.

 For the last four years, she has been working as a patent paralegal at a mid-sized law firm in Portland, while attending law school at night.
-She is a 4L and will be graduating this year.
+She graduated this past year.
 She understands the importance of having a trauma-informed focus during the Title IX process.

 You can contact her via email at email@example.com.